github/codeql/docs/codeql/codeql-language-guides/codeql-for-java.rst

 -  :doc:`Analyzing data flow in Java and Kotlin <analyzing-data-flow-in-java>`: You can use CodeQL to track the flow of data through a Java/Kotlin program to its use.

--  :doc:`Java types <types-in-java>`: You can use CodeQL to find out information about data types used in Java code.
+-  :doc:`Java and Kotlin types <types-in-java>`: You can use CodeQL to find out information about data types used in Java/Kotlin code.
 This allows you to write queries to identify specific type-related issues.

--  :doc:`Overflow-prone comparisons in Java <overflow-prone-comparisons-in-java>`: You can use CodeQL to check for comparisons in Java code where one side of the comparison is prone to overflow.
+-  :doc:`Overflow-prone comparisons in Java and Kotlin <overflow-prone-comparisons-in-java>`: You can use CodeQL to check for comparisons in Java/Kotlin code where one side of the comparison is prone to overflow.

 -  :doc:`Navigating the call graph <navigating-the-call-graph>`: CodeQL has classes for identifying code that calls other code, and code that can be called from elsewhere.
 This allows you to find, for example, methods that are never used.

--  :doc:`Annotations in Java <annotations-in-java>`: CodeQL databases of Java projects contain information about all annotations attached to program elements.
+-  :doc:`Annotations in Java and Kotlin <annotations-in-java>`: CodeQL databases of Java/Kotlin projects contain information about all annotations attached to program elements.

--  :doc:`Javadoc <javadoc>`: You can use CodeQL to find errors in Javadoc comments in Java code.
+-  :doc:`Javadoc <javadoc>`: You can use CodeQL to find errors in Javadoc comments in Java/Kotlin code.

--  :doc:`Working with source locations <working-with-source-locations>`: You can use the location of entities within Java code to look for potential errors.
+-  :doc:`Working with source locations <working-with-source-locations>`: You can use the location of entities within Java/Kotlin code to look for potential errors.
 Locations allow you to deduce the presence, or absence, of white space which, in some cases, may indicate a problem.

 -  :doc:`Abstract syntax tree classes for working with Java and Kotlin programs <abstract-syntax-tree-classes-for-working-with-java-programs>`: CodeQL has a large selection of classes for representing the abstract syntax tree of Java/Kotlin programs.